-After many years of below average rainfall that resulted in serious droughts, Texas - especially Austin, has finally had its parched land quenched.
+With the heavy Texas heat we are experiencing, especially in Austin, San Marcos, Temple, and Houston, we have finally had a nice amount of rain.
 But this extra amount of water carries with it some complications.
 Not only does it damage homes and spread dangerous bacteria, but it also causes a sudden influx in the insect population.
-Some of the most common insects that quickly appear after storms and floods are fire ants, mosquitoes, camel crickets, and cockroaches.
+Some of the most common insects and pests that quickly appear after storms and floods are fire ants, mosquitoes, camel crickets, cockroaches, and rodents (rats and mice).

 The small size of the fire ant might cause one to think that they could never survive the harsh environmental conditions of a flood.
 They are incredibly intelligent and resourceful creatures though.
 By joining together in a fast formation, the tiny insects create a living raft.
 The queen and her larvae are put in the center to protect them.
 This raft can stay afloat for up to two weeks until dry land is found.
 From there, they can overtake yards and homes.